Zapper-fi/protocol/docs/api-intro/onchain-identity.md

 ### Example Use Case: Social Profile

 Let's say you are building a profile for users and want to surface their identity primitives.
-Start by passing `addresses` for the user then return `displayName` and `description` with their sources as well as information from `ensRecord`, `farcasterProfile`, and `lensProfile`.
+Start by passing `addresses` for the user.
+Then return `displayName` and `description` with their sources as well as information from `ensRecord`, `farcasterProfile`, and `lensProfile`.

-#### Example Variables
+#### Example Variable

 ```json
 {